animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 of Spring's caching annotations (that is, `@Cacheable`, `@CachePut` and `@CacheEvict`) that identify the cache to use in the service operation.

-For instance, our publisher's Point-of-Sale (PoS) application might have a feature to determine or lookup the `Price` of a `Book` during a sales transaction, as the following example shows:
+For example, our publisher's Point-of-Sale (PoS) application might have a feature to determine or lookup the `Price` of a `Book` during a sales transaction, as the following example shows:

 ```highlight
 @Service